 The EIS process includes creating the project’s “Purpose and Need” documents, which are currently under development by MnDOT and the Federal Highway Administration (FHWA).
 The project’s “purpose” is a broad statement of the primary intended results and objectives to be achieved by a proposed project.
 The project’s “needs” identify its specific problems to be solved.

 The identified “purpose and needs” will then be used for developing and evaluating project alternatives, which are the various project options to be studied.
-As a result, these documents will be critical for determining if Rethinking I-94 truly reimagines the freeway corridor or if it is merely a rebranded freeway repair and expansion project.
+As a result, these documents will be critical for determining if Rethinking I-94 truly reimagines the corridor or if it is merely a rebranded highway repair and/or expansion project.

-In 2021, MnDOT posted draft versions of these documents, which can be viewed here.
-Unfortunately, the draft documents would pave the way for more of the same, a reconstructed freeway with more traffic, more air pollution, climate emissions and environmental injustice, more divided communities, wasted tax dollars and insufficient transportation options.
+In 2021, MnDOT revealed draft versions of these documents.
+The draft documents would have paved the way for more of the same, a reconstructed freeway with more traffic, more air pollution, climate emissions and environmental injustice, more divided communities, wasted tax dollars and insufficient transportation options.

 28 community organizations call on MnDOT to do better

 In response, 28 Minneapolis and Saint Paul community organizations sent a joint letter to the Minnesota Department of Transportation (MnDOT) calling on them to amend the draft EIS documents for Rethinking I-94.
-The letter emphasizes the critical opportunity that the Rethinking I-94 project provides to address the negative impacts of the highway and benefit adjacent neighborhoods.
-Signing groups call on MnDOT to put the needs of local communities first and prioritize improving outcomes in public health, transportation access and climate emissions.
+The letter highlighted critical issues with the draft documents and emphasized the critical opportunity that the Rethinking I-94 project provides to address the negative impacts of the highway and benefit adjacent neighborhoods.
+Signing groups called on MnDOT to put the needs of local communities first and prioritize improving outcomes in public health, transportation access and climate emissions.

-Upon receiving the community letter and more than 400 public comments calling for improved project documents, MnDOT Commissioner Margaret Anderson Kelliher announced that amended project documents would be unveiled in 2022.
+Upon receiving the community letter and more than 400 public comments calling for improved project documents, then MnDOT Commissioner Margaret Anderson Kelliher announced that amended project documents would be unveiled in 2022.
 Her announcement was made during the December 2021 Rethinking I-94 Policy Advisory Committee meeting.
-We expect that MnDOT and the FHWA will unveil the amended documents will be unveiled in late summer 2022.